hashicorp/consul/website/source/docs/agent/options.html.markdown

 * `start_join` - An array of strings specifying addresses of nodes to join upon startup.

+* `server_name` - When give, this overrides the `node_name` for the TLS certificate.
+  It can be used to ensure that the certificate name matches the hostname we declare.

 * `statsite_addr` - This provides the address of a statsite instance.
 If provided Consul will stream various telemetry information to that instance for aggregation.
   This can be used to capture various runtime information.